JLSteenwyk/orthofisher/docs/tutorial/index.rst

 to a less stringent value.
 The default bitscore threshold is 85% of the best hit, which follows the `BUSCO <https://busco.ezlab.org/>`_ pipeline.
 However, depending on the research question, lowering the threshold may be reasonable.
 For example, try running orthofisher using the -b parameter set to 0.85 and 0.2.
-Using a threshold of 0.2, Clavispora_lusitaniae_P5.faa has 27 copies, Kluyveromyces_lactis_NRRL_Y-1140.faa has 23 copies, Saccharomyces_cerevisiae_S288C.faa has 31 copies, and Yarrowia_lipolytica_DSM3286.faa has 28 copes of PF00096 whereas the same species have 1, 1, 1, and 3 copies respectively.
+Using a threshold of 0.2, Clavispora_lusitaniae_P5.faa has 27 copies, Kluyveromyces_lactis_NRRL_Y-1140.faa has 23 copies, Saccharomyces_cerevisiae_S288C.faa has 31 copies, and Yarrowia_lipolytica_DSM3286.faa has 28 copies of PF00096 whereas the same species have 1, 1, 1, and 3 copies, respectively, using default parameters.

 We provide an additional level of user-flexibility by having a e-value threshold that can be used during HMM-based sequence similarity search.
 To change the e-value threshold from the default value of 1e-3, use the -e parameter.